 You can rack up big numbers during a week-long stay at Rapids Camp.
 The question isn’t how many fish you’ll catch.
 It’s more about how your arms and wrists hold up after fighting so many rainbows, char, Dolly Varden, and salmon—and how much more tape you want to wrap around the line burns on your fingers!
 Bristol Bay is the land of plenty, and you will catch plenty here.

 Rainbows are the primary target at Rapids Camp, and you will find intriguing options for big ones no matter when you visit.
 But one of the most exciting events takes place in June and July when big rainbows crash smolt in the Naknek River just upstream of the lodge.
 Later, after the salmon arrive, rainbows chow down on those big orange and pink eggs.
 In late summer and fall these fish feed on flesh that tears off salmon in the deterioration process.
 At any time of the season, fishing mouse imitations on the surface or nymph patterns underneath are also exciting options.

-It’s not all about big rainbows at Rapids Camp.
-King salmon are available in June and July and Rapids Camp offers one of the best king programs in the area.
-Wave after wave of sockeye, chums, pinks follow those kings.
-Silvers arrive in August and keep anglers busy through the end of the season in late September.
-Grayling also are present, and by late August you might catch some of the most beautifully colored Arctic char you’ve ever seen.
+It’s still not only about big rainbows at the camp.
+King salmon are available in June and July, and Rapids Camp offers one of the best Chinook programs in the area.
+Wave after wave of sockeye, chums, and pinks follow those kings.
+Silvers arrive in August and keep anglers busy until the end of the season in late September.
+Grayling, lake trout, and Dolly Varden also are present, and by late August you might catch some of the most beautifully colored Arctic char you’ve ever seen.

 Planes, Boats and Equipment

-Anglers use high-quality jet boats to access the Naknek River.
-Rapids Camp also has jet boats on several other rivers, which are accessed via short flights on the lodge’s airplanes, which include two de Havilland Beavers and a turbo Otter.
+Guides run powerful jetboats to access the Naknek River and its tributaries.
+Rapids Camp also keeps jetboats on several other rivers that they can access via short flights on the lodge’s airplanes, including two de Havilland Beavers and a Turbo Otter.